sotheanithsok/Query-LA-Public-Safety-Data-with-SPARQL/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Below are instructions on setting up your project locally.
+Below are instructions on setting up the project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites
 *  Python 3.x